 Facilitating a Meeting:

 Once you’ve got the meeting going, it can be hard to keep your nerves from throwing you off course.
 Take a few moments while someone else is speaking to inhale deeply, hold for a few seconds, then slowly let it out.
 Do that a few times and you’ll be surprised how it regulates your body’s nervous reactions.
 Breathe while you’re speaking as well.
 It’s a natural tendency to take shorter and shallower breaths as we get nervous, but fight that impulse.
-Slow down when you’re presenting and make a conscious effort to pause, breath, and refocus.
-Practicing your presentation or points ahead of time will give you a feel for when to breath.
+Slow down when you’re presenting and make a conscious effort to pause, breathe, and refocus.
+Practicing your presentation or points ahead of time will give you a feel for when to breathe.

 You’d rather keep working and NOT attend a meeting or, even worse, run a meeting!
 But – here are ways to gain buy-in for meetings you facilitate: 1) Start/end on time.
 Seems obvious but it’s an often abused rule which will kill your traction index.
 2) Write a meeting agenda and get support for contentious issues ahead of time.
 3) Empower your team with specific and sincere praise when applicable during your meeting.

 General Tips about Nervousness: